 It’s not a new idea to work remotely.
 Many employees and business owners have been doing their jobs remotely for years, thanks to the technological developments that allow remote work to become viable.
 Yet, in the wake of the global lockdown, more companies have altered their working dynamics and transferred their processes to remote work.
 Due to COVID-19, what was once an experiment has now become a full-fledged approach to working for various business organizations.

-Know that high-functioning virtual teams have shown that if one works in the right manner and with the proper resources in place, you can work regardless if you’re physically present with your co-workers or not.
+Know that high-functioning virtual teams have shown that if one works in the right manner and with the proper resources in place, one can work regardless of whether you’re physically present with your co-workers or not.
 Different organizations will be more likely to work remotely permanently, and going to the office will be something that comes from the past.

 Although it’s ideal for other companies, many remote workers still have difficulty staying efficient without a boss checking on them.
 Moreover, it can be challenging because of the distractions around them.
 This isn’t good because the dream of working remotely can immediately become something undesirable if productivity is affected and deadlines aren’t attained,